 I could continue having sex!

-If I had a normal orgasm, my penis would be too sensitive and it would be impossible to continue.
+If I were to have a normal orgasm, my penis would have been too sensitive and it would have been impossible to continue.

 But this time, I ejaculated and I could still continue the sex.
 What a novel experience!